televator-apps/vimari/README.md

 **Scroll Size** - How much each scroll will move on the page.

 ### Keyboard Bindings
-These are the default keyboard bindings, they can all be changed in the settings of the extension.
-You can find them in `Preferences->Extensions`.

 #### In-page navigation
     f       Toggle links